William Niblo

-William Niblo (1790–1878), also known as Billy Niblo, was a prominent 19th-century theatre owner.
+William Niblo (1790–1878), also known as Billy Niblo, was an American theatre owner.
 He was the owner of Niblo's Garden.
 He was born in Ireland and emigrated to the United States at a young age.

 Arrival to the United States

 Niblo arrived from Ireland at a young age.
 He found work in David King's tavern on Wall Street at Sloat Lane.
 In 1813, Niblo took possession of the former mansion of Tory sympathizer Frederick Phillipse at Pine and William Streets.
 In 1814, he turned the mansion into a coffee house.

 The Bank Coffee House

 The Bank Coffee House was located at the rear of the Bank of New York, and lasted from 1812 to 1830.
 Adjoining it at the rear was a garden, and the building formerly occupied by the Bank of New York, the first banking institution established in the city.
 It turned into a gathering place for prominent merchants, which turned into a kind of club.
 The Bank Coffee House became celebrated for its dinners and dinner parties.
 Niblo, who was then an active young man, took great pride in his cafe's reputation, and soon it became famous for its suppers given by Benedicts taking leave of their bachelor friends.
 "William opened a second Bank Coffee House on the corner of Asylum (now West 4th) and Perry Streets in 1825 in the torrent of commercial development of Greenwich Village that ensued after the yellow fever epidemic of 1822 drove many lower Manhattan residents uptown to seek more permanent residences in what was then deemed a vastly more salubrious environment."
 In 1830 the Bank Coffee House passed into other hands and was torn down.
 Niblo then went to Broadway and Prince Street, where he opened the gardens which bore his name.